MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 ### Other Tier 4 Greatest Hits

 - **American Psycho**
-  Explicit Christmas parties, decorations, and the line “Have a holly jolly Christmas.”
+  Explicit Christmas parties, decorations, and the line “Hey Hamilton, Have a holly jolly Christmas.”
   Christmas is present, but completely irrelevant to the plot.

 - **The Godfather**